Earth Day Clean Up Poster

 • Oxford Park: Michelle and Jeff Sholdice take good care of their neighbourhood.

 • River Glen Park: Geoff and Mary Hospital have staffed this site since 2011.
+Pitch-in!

 • Sheridan College: Stephane Dagenais and Treetops Estates residents meet on the west side of Marlborough Court and welcome students and other neighbours to join them.